Dad Fatally Shoots 4-Year-Old Daughter, Beats Another 5-Year-Old To Make Her Appear As The Killer

 — Brandon Hudson (@BHudTV) April 19, 2016

-Meanwhile, according to The Philadelphia Inquirer, the sentencing for this case has been scheduled for January 5.
-Maurice Phillips is facing charges of child endangerment, evidence tampering and reckless endangerment.
+Meanwhile, according to the Philadelphia Inquirer, the sentencing for this case has been scheduled for January 5.
+Maurice Phillips is facing charges of child endangerment, evidence tampering, and reckless endangerment.

-[Featured Image: Philadelphia Police Department]
+[Featured Image by the Philadelphia Police Department]